 The provision of releases

 The actual provision of releases varies: are these existing customers with corresponding maintenance and service agreements or new customers?
 Today, existing customers with service agreements usually receive new versions (i.e. emergency, minor or major releases) automatically.
-Depending on the system or software architecture and/or marketing, new customers receive either the latest major release with a purchase followed by possible minor or emergency releases, or directly the latest minor release.
+Depending on the system or software architecture and/or marketing, new customers receive either the latest major release with a purchase followed by possible minor or emergency versions, or directly the latest minor one.

 The marketing and publishing of releases